slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
-### On accumulation

-> *'You spend the first 20 years of being rich accumulating all of this stuff.
-And then you’ll spend the next 20 years trying to get out of one thing after another to simplify your life.' -- Peter Mallouk*

----
 ### On books

 > *'The great books are the books that never have to be written again.'-- Carl Van Doren*
 > *'A classic is a book that has never finished saying what it has to say.' -- Italo Calvino*
 > *'A classic is a book which people praise and don't read.' -- Mark Twain*

+> *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*
 > *'A book is less important for what it says than for what it makes you think.' -- Louis L'amour*

-> *'Books serve to show a man that those original thoughts of his aren't very new after all.' -- Abraham Lincoln*
+> *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*

 > *'Books say: She did this because.
 Life says: She did this.
 Books are where things are explained to you; life is where things aren't.
 I'm not surprised some people prefer books.' -- Julian Barnes*

-> *'Every time I read a great book I felt I was reading a kind of map, a treasure map, and the treasure I was being directed to was in actual fact myself.'*

 > *'I cannot remember the books I have read any more than the meals I have eaten; even so, they have made me.' -- Ralph Waldo Emerson*

+> *'Think before you speak.
+Read before you think.' -- Fran Lebowitz*

 > *'A library is infinity under a roof.' -- Gail Carson Levine*

 > *'If a book is well written, I always find it too short.' -- Jane Austen*

+> *'You don't have to burn books to destroy a culture.
+Just get people to stop reading them.' -- Ray Bradbury*

 <!--
 active readers read, the better they get.
 They develop a latticework of mental models to hang ideas on, further increasing retention.
 They learn to differentiate good arguments and structures from bad ones.